-Go Code Colorado CHALLENGE: Official Participant Rules 2018
+GO CODE COLORADO CHALLENGE: Official Participant Rules 2019

 NO PURCHASE NECESSARY TO ENTER OR WIN.
 A PURCHASE WILL NOT IMPROVE YOUR CHANCES OF WINNING.
 VOID WHERE PROHIBITED OR RESTRICTED.

-- To enter the Go Code Colorado Challenge, log on to gocode.colorado.gov, click on EVENTS, and register to attend one of the five Challenge Weekend events.
+- To enter the Go Code Colorado Challenge, log on to gocode.colorado.gov, and register to attend one of the Challenge Day events.

 - Participants must submit an entry that uses public data to assist with a business decision-making process.

 - In creating their entry, participants must use at least one dataset that is publicly available on the Colorado Information Marketplace (CIM), which can be found at data.colorado.gov.
-Participants may also use private data and public data that does not come from CIM in addition to at least one public dataset from CIM.
+In addition to at least one public dataset from CIM, participants may also use private data (with appropriate use license), public data that does not come from CIM, and open data.

-- The Finalist Teams must submit their entries for the Final Competition by Saturday, June 2, 2018, at 3:00 PM MDT.
+- All Finalist Teams must submit their entries for the Final Competition by 4:00 PM MST Monday, May 20, 2019.

-- Judges, in their sole discretion, will select the winners of the Final Competition based on the judging criteria as published on gocode.colorado.gov.
+- Judges, in their sole discretion, will select the winners of the Final Competition based on the judging criteria as published on gocode.colorado.gov/judging-criteria.

 YOU MAY ONLY COMPETE IF:

 - You are an individual legally residing in one of the fifty United States or the District of Columbia or you are a corporation, LLC, or other organization that is domiciled in the United States and properly formed at the time of entry.